Improved Distributed $\Delta$-Coloring: Graph Colorability and Structural Results

-The root $v$ has at least $\Delta-1$ neighbors.
-Let $B_r(v)$ denote the set of nodes at distance $t$ from $v$ in the BFS tree.
-The proof is divided into two cases based on the nodes' outdegree in the BFS tree.
+We perform an induction on the depth of the BFS tree.
+The root $v$ has at least $\Delta-1$ unmarked neighbors.
+Let $B_t(v)$ denote the set of nodes at distance $t$ from $v$ in the BFS tree in $H$ and let $u\neq v$ be a node in $B_t(v)$.
+The proof is divided into two cases based on the number of children of $u$ in the BFS tree. \begin{enumerate}[label=(\arabic*)] \item \emph{$d(u) = 0$.} \textit{Claim: $u$ has a marked neighbor.} As $u\neq v$ it has a parent $w$ in the BFS-tree.
+If $u$ had no marked neighbor it would have $\Delta-1\geq 2$ neighbors on level $t$ of the BFS tree and its parent $w$ on level $t-1$.
+By \Cref{lem:neighborsClique} $u$, $w$ and these neighbors would form a clique of size $\Delta+1$, a contradiction.